smthzch/stable-diffusion-app/README.md

 docker start stable-diffusion
 ```

-The `--gpus all` flag can be ommitted to run on cpu, though image generation takes upward of a minute on cpu.
+The `--gpus all` flag can be omitted to run on cpu, though image generation takes multiple minutes on cpu.